 - banking or other financial transaction data; and

-- credit information, including repayment information.
+- credit information, including hardship and repayment information.

 We do not have a need to collect sensitive information (such as race, religion, ethnicity, health information, criminal record, sexual orientation, trade union memberships etc.) so will not collect this information.
 We might, in limited circumstances, utilize biometric information for identification verification purposes but will only do so when expressly authorized by the individual concerned.